Philip Duffy

-Philip Duffy (born 1943) is a British church musician.
+Philip Edmund Duffy (born 1943) is a British musician.
 He was the Master of Music at the Liverpool Metropolitan Cathedral from 1966 to 1996 and a Principal Lecturer at Liverpool Hope University from 2000 to 2008.
 Duffy is also the founder and director of the Liverpool Bach Collective.

 Education and early life

 Duffy was born in Liverpool in 1943.
 After an abortive start to learning the piano at seven, he commenced serious study of the instrument with Albert Griffiths when he was sixteen.
 In 1960, he began organ lessons with Noel Rawsthorne.
 When he was in sixth form at St. Edward's College (now the Cathedral Choir School), the Lutyens' Crypt of the Liverpool Metropolitan Cathedral was completed and brought into use.
 Duffy then decided to join the newly-formed cathedral choir.

 Duffy went on to study at the Royal Manchester College of Music and the University of London.
 At Manchester, he studied organ with Ronald Frost and singing with Gwilym Jones.
 While in London, he studied under Henry Washington—one of the country's leading choir directors—in the choirs of Brompton Oratory and the Schola Polyphonica.
 As a member of the Schola Polyphonica, he took part in the first performances of early church music given at Henry Wood Promenade Concerts.
 Duffy also performed with Michael Morrow's early music group Music Reservata.